mimergel/sap-hana-vm/README.md

 	* DevOps Deployment Agent
 	* Windows 10 Admin Host (For HANA Studio, SAPGui, Easy SAPBits Upload to storage account, etc.)

+		### Deploy Basic Resources

-		## Use this button to setup all of the above in case you need quickly a basic landing zone.
-Continue with 5.3
+		Use this button to setup all of the above in case you need quickly a basic landing zone.
+When done continue with 5.3

 		[![Deploy to Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmimergel%2Fsap-hana-vm%2Fbeta%2FARM-Template%2Fbasic-resources.json)

 		For production workloads use the [Microsoft Cloud Adoption Framework to build the SAP landing zone](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/sap/enterprise-scale-landing-zone)

-5. In case of an existing landing zone setup only the DevOps Deployment Agent
+5. Setup the Deployment Agent in an existing landing zone

 	* ## 5.1 Option A) With this ARM-Template